 Even though it all depends on your particular situation, there are some best practices for email marketing frequency that will be helpful on your way to achieve the perfect balance.

 After going through the email frequency statistics above, we’ve arrived at these three conclusions:

-- Offer users to choose the email frequency they prefer.
+- Allow users to choose the email frequency they prefer.

-- Hold A/B tests and mind your statistics.
+- Hold A/B tests and pay attention to your statistics.